doshprompt/grunt-json-sort/README.md

 ## Community

-If you have any problems setting up or using `grunt-json-sortn`, open an issue.
+If you have any problems setting up or using `grunt-json-sort`, open an issue.
 I would be happy to help.

 **This is an active repository** that takes user suggestions, feedback and pull requests seriously.
 Happy grunting!